mosharky/MO2-VS-Mod-Updater/README.md

 If you followed the instructions correctly, you should have a `C:\MO2\plugins\vs_mod_updater\` folder with a bunch of `.py` files.

-### Plugin Finder
-> [!WARNING]
-> This plugin has not been approved yet for Kezyma's Plugin Finder.
-Once it is, I will remove this warning.

-You can use [Kezyma's Plugin Finder](https://kezyma.github.io/?p=pluginfinder) to install many plugins, including this one, as well as update them.

 ## Usage
 To open the update menu, go to the Tools button and select 'VS Mod Updater':